 Marine biologists investigate all kinds of issues and problems.
 Here are some typical areas of concern:

-- over fishing has led to a reduction of worldwide stocks of certain fish species
+- Overfishing has led to a reduction of worldwide stocks of certain fish species

-- the release of hot water and other effluents by various industries has altered the ecological balance of the oceans
+- The release of hot water and other effluents by various industries has altered the ecological balance of the oceans

-- pollution has caused an increase in water-borne infections in humans
+- Pollution has caused an increase in water-borne infections in humans

-- the use of pesticides and artificial fertilisers in farming has had serious consequences on food chains
+- The use of pesticides and artificial fertilisers in farming has had serious consequences on food chains

-- chemicals can cause ‘gender-bending’ and fertility problems in fish, shellfish and other aquatic organisms.
+- Chemicals can cause ‘gender-bending’ and fertility problems in fish, shellfish and other aquatic organisms

-On a positive note, marine biologists are able to address many of these problems.
+On a positive note, marine biologists are able to help address many of these problems.
 For instance, they are working for offshore oil and gas companies to reduce the negative impact of their operations on marine life.
 They are also involved in developing designated marine reserves and creating artificial reefs/wrecks in order to encourage wildlife into an area.
-Concern for the marine environment and an interest in water-based leisure activities has made this area of applied biology a popular career choice.
+Concern for the marine environment and an interest in water-based leisure activities have made this area of applied biology a popular career choice.
 The opportunity of doing a job that involves outdoor work (perhaps including fieldwork at sea) is one attraction.
 But don’t be misled into thinking it’s a soft option as the work may involve lengthy, routine fieldwork and one field trip can generate many weeks of laboratory-based analysis.

 What skills and personal qualities do you need?